Panama Canal at top capacity as Iran war triggers more LNG vessel traffic, chief says

 The increased demand is driving more daily transits than the average of 34 that had been forecast for this fiscal year.

-The canal's authority said earlier on Friday that a planned maintenance program for March to September would not affect traffic through the waterway.
+The canal’s authority said earlier on March 20 that a planned maintenance programme for March to September would not affect traffic through the waterway.

 The canal typically sees decreased seasonal demand from container ships from Asia in the January-March period, which allows it to offer more slots to tankers carrying energy products, he added.
 REUTERS